Radiotelephony procedure: Radio call signs

-Radio call signs are a globally unique identifier assigned to all stations that are required to obtain a license in order to emit RF energy.
+Radio call signs are a globally unique identifier assigned to all stations that are required to obtain a licence in order to emit RF energy.
 The identifiers consist of from 3 to 9 letters and digits, and while the basic format of the call signs are specified by the ITU-R Radio Regulations, Article 19, Identification of stations, the details are left up to each country's radio licensing organizations.

 Official call signs

 Each country is assigned a range of prefixes, and the radiotelecommunications agencies within each country then responsible for allocating call signs, within the format defined by the RR, as they see fit.
 The Radio Regulations require most radio stations to regularly identify themselves by means of their official station call sign or other unique identifier.

 Functional designators

 Because official radio call signs have no inherent meaning outside of the above-described patterns, and other than individually licensed Amateur radio stations, do not serve to identify the person using the radio, they are not usually desirable as the primary means of identifying which person, department, or function is transmitting or is being contacted.

 For this reason, functional designators (a.k.a. tactical call signs) are frequently used to provide such identification.
-Such designators are not sufficient to meet the FCC requirements that stations regularly identify the license they are operating under, typically every x number of minutes and at the end of each transmission, where x ranges from 10 to 30 minutes (longer for broadcast stations).
+Such designators are not sufficient to meet the FCC requirements that stations regularly identify the licence they are operating under, typically every x number of minutes and at the end of each transmission, where x ranges from 10 to 30 minutes (longer for broadcast stations).

 For the some radio services, the FCC authorizes alternate station IDs, typically in situations where the alternate station ID serves the purposes of identifying the transmitting station better than the standard ITU format.
 These include: